Best Planets of the Solar System

 I need to get new glasses, I am seeing wrongly.
 Such a brilliant planet should at least be in the top three, not seventh!
 Nvm, at least there are others who like Saturn :D

-Venus is the second planet from the Sun and the closest planetary neighbor to Earth.
-Known for its bright appearance in the sky, Venus is sometimes referred to as the "Evening Star" or the "Morning Star."
-The planet has a thick atmosphere primarily composed of carbon dioxide, leading to a greenhouse... read more
+Venus is the second planet from the Sun and is Earth's closest planetary neighbor.
+It is famous for its bright appearance in the night sky and is often referred to as either the "Evening Star" or the "Morning Star."

 Always been my fave.
 So much about it that's unique, so much that we don't know about it.

-Eris is a dwarf planet located in the scattered disk, a region of the solar system beyond Neptune.
-It was discovered in 2005 by astronomer Mike Brown and his team, and its discovery led to a redefinition of what constitutes a planet, eventually resulting in the reclassification of Pluto as a dwarf planet... read more
+Eris is a dwarf planet located in the scattered disk region of the solar system, which lies beyond Neptune.
+It was discovered in 2005 by astronomer Mike Brown and his team.
+The discovery played a major role in prompting the International Astronomical Union to redefine the term planet, which eventually... read more

 It is technically a moon, but the fact that it possibly has alien life makes it deserve to be on this list more than anythinge else